 Thank you for all the amazing support we have had for the last 6 months with this incredible vinyl only release.

-As of January 2013 we are stocking and selling two versions : the Neon Pink double LP and the Picture Disc double LP.
+As of August 2013 we are stocking and selling the Picture Disc double LP and now the new Yellow double LP version.

 In case you missed it, label boss Redg Weeks interviewed legendary composer and soundtrack guru Cliff Martinez.
 Read on for an insight into Cliff's musical history and workings.